typhoonw7/CSCI160-CQ8-Optional-/README.md

           character once in the string, which is O(n)
     * Space Complexity: O(n)
         - It create a substring while running through each recursive call.
 Also since           there are only n characters, the worse case for space complexity is O(n)

+Staircase:
+   * Time Complexity: O(n^2)
+         - There are two main loop that iterate through n items; therefore, the time complexity is O(n^2)
+   * Space Complexity: O(1)
+        - There are constant numbers of variables and the size doesn't change